Are video games good for your brain?

 Indeed they can.
 Here at Play Curious we are obsessed with how video games can be used for learning.
 Here are three ways that we have identified that they can teach:

-Oregon Trail Screenshot: Nicole has dysentery and we’re all very sad about it
+Oregon Trail Screenshot: Austin had dysentery and passed away we’re all very sad about it

 One way games can teach is by providing a truthful historical backdrop which the player discovers as they play.